libsdl-org/libtiff/doc/functions/TIFFSetDirectory.rst

 this is required for accessing subdirectories linked through a ``SubIFD`` tag.

+In the case of several SubIFDs of a main image, there are two possibilities that are not even mutually exclusive.

+a.
+The ``SubIFD`` tag contains an array with all offsets of the SubIFDs.
+b.
+The ``SubIFDs`` are concatenated with their ``NextIFD`` parameters to a SubIFD chain.

+LibTiff does support SubIFD chains partially.
+When a ``SubIFD`` tag is activated with :c:func:`TIFFSetSubDirectory()`, :c:func:`TIFFReadDirectory()` is able to parse through the SubIFD chain.
+The *tif_curdir* is just incremented from its current value and thus gets arbitrary values when parsing through SubIFD chains.
+:c:func:`TIFFSetDirectory()` only works with main-IFD chains because allways starts with the first main-IFD and thus is able to reset the SubIFD reading chain to the main-IFD chain.

 Directory query functions :c:func:`TIFFCurrentDirectory`, :c:func:`TIFFCurrentDirOffset`, :c:func:`TIFFLastDirectory` and
 :c:func:`TIFFNumberOfDirectories` retrieve information about directories